opf/openproject/docs/user-guide/calendar/faq/README.md

 ## Are holidays considered in the calendar?

 Currently, the calendar does not consider weekends or holidays as non-working days, i.e. the end date for a task could e.g. be set on a Sunday.
 This is important for businesses that are working on weekends or holidays.
-Please note that we are currently working on a feature for holidays and weekends that can be adjusted as needed.
+Please note that we are currently working on a feature for free days and weekends that can be adjusted as needed.

 ## Is there a limit for the number of work packages displayed in the calendar?